swagger-api/swagger-editor/README.md

 ```
 $ grunt ship
 ```
-Please do not touch `gh-pages` branch manually
+Please do not touch `gh-pages` branch manually!

 ### Contributing
-Please use Gihub bug tracker for reporting bugs or pull requests.
+File issues in GitHub's to report bugs or issue a pull request.

+All contributions must grant copyright permission to this project, the source of which is declared to be under an Apache 2 license (see LICENSE).